sovrin-foundation/sovrin-rfc/text/sovrin-tokens/README.md

 number of UTXOs.
 Each UTXO contains some number of tokens.

 A *payment key* is the Ed25519 signing key that corresponds to the verification key in the payment address.
-To verify that a value transfer is authorized, a signature over the transaction by the payment key is required.
+In order for a value transfer to be authorized, it must be signed by the payment key for for each payment address used as an input in the transaction.

 #### UTXOs